Vittorio Guidano: Two levels of human experience

+Tacit level: In contrast, the tacit level represents the unconscious, non-verbal aspects of human experience.
+It includes underlying assumptions, implicit memories, emotional reactions, and bodily sensations that may not be consciously recognized or articulated by individuals.
+The tacit level is characterized by automatic, non-conscious processes that influence individuals' perceptions, behaviors, and emotional responses.
+It encompasses tacit schemas, scripts, and patterns of relating that are formed through early experiences, attachment and social interactions.
 The tacit level is hierarchically supra-ordered, that is, it orders and determines the possibilities that the more superficial explicit schemes take.
 Tacit knowledge structures are "core ordering processes", unconscious rules that organize current experience and anticipate subsequent experience.
 Furthermore, tacit processes do not appear in consciousness, that is, they determine explicit cognition without being included in it.